Tips for Riding MARTA to and from the Atlanta Airport

 Getting to the Airport on MARTA

-Use Google Maps to plan your trip with the airport as the destination.
-Select the transit icon to view MARTA schedules, being sure to adjust the settings for the day and time you wish to arrive at the airport.
+Adjust the settings for the day and time you wish to arrive at the airport.
 Google will calculate which train you need to catch in order to arrive at the airport at your desired time.
+You can then save the trip to your calendar for easy reference.

 Inside the station you can buy or reload a Breeze Card or get a paper Breeze ticket at a vending machine.
 RideStores are also staffed during business hours if you want to purchase fare via a person.